fyrkov/refcards/AWS/APIGateway.md

 Endpoint types can be:
 * Edge-optimized.
 For global clients.
 Requests are routed through CloudFront edge locations => improved latency.
 The Gateway itself stays in one region.
 * Regional.
 For clients within same region.
-Is not integrated with CLoudFront edge locations by def but it can be added manually to have some improve  improvements as above.
+Is not integrated with CloudFront edge locations by def, but it can be added manually to have some improve  improvements as above.
 * Private.
 Can be accessed only in the VPC using an interface VPC endpoint (ENI).
 Resource policy is used to define access.

 Endpoint integration types: